 If the case goes to court, both sides will collect evidence to bolster their case in front of a judge or jury.
 This might include physical evidence, police reports, medical records, driving records, witness testimony, expert witnesses, etc. This can take anywhere from 2-6+ months.
 During this time you will probably have to go over everything with your attorney several times to make sure that they have all of the facts correct regarding what happened during and after the accident.

 At the trial, both sides will present their case in front of a judge or jury.
-Your attorney will make the claim that the other party should be responsible, while the other party will either try to deny responsibility or lessen their liability.
+Your Los Angeles DUI attorney will make the claim that the other party should be responsible, while the other party will either try to deny responsibility or lessen their liability.
 They might argue that they may be responsible for some of your medical bills but nothing else.
 Your attorney will argue that the other party was careless and dangerous, putting them on the hook for everything.

 After both sides are done presenting their cases, a ruling will be made regarding the amount of money owed.
 In almost every case, the defendant will be responsible for paying at least some of your claims and sometimes, you will win everything you’ve asked for.
 In rare cases, your suit may be dismissed on procedural grounds or filing problems, usually giving you the chance to refile.